ak--47/trackAll/README.md

 # trackAll (for Mixpanel)

-TrackAll is a script for the Mixpanel analytics platform which allows you to link once piece of javascript on your page which will automatically detect and send all major 'events' on your website, including *page clicks*, *link clicks*, *button clicks*, *completed forms*, and *page views*, to a Mixpanel project.
+trackAll is a script for the Mixpanel analytics platform which allows you to include two lines of javascript on your page which will automatically detect and send all major 'events' on your website, including *page clicks*, *link clicks*, *button clicks*, *completed forms*, and *page views*, to a Mixpanel project.

+User tracking and profile creation is also possible with this script.

 ## Installation

-To function, this script *REQUIRES* [Mixpanel's javascript library](https://mixpanel.com/help/reference/javascript) to be properly implemented on every page of your website before the `</head>` tag.
+To work properly, this script *REQUIRES* [Mixpanel's javascript library](https://mixpanel.com/help/reference/javascript) to be implemented on every page of your website before the `</head>` tag.
 It also requires [JQuery 2.x](https://code.jquery.com/)

 Once you've added the Mixpanel library to your site, you can leverage this script in two ways.